dhui808/software-concepts/git/git.md

 ## How to undo the latest commit?
   git reset HEAD~

+## To discard local changes to all files, permanently:
+  git reset --hard

 ## How to revert a merge commit that's already pushed to remote branch?
   git reset --hard <commit-hash-prior-to-merge>
   git push -f origin <remote-branch-name>